meryemiris/shipment-app/README.md

 5. **Make Changes**: You can make edits, save changes, or remove shipments as needed.

-Please ensure that you have the correct import statements and configurations in your code, especially for React Router and Redux.
+Please ensure that you have the correct import statements and configurations in your code, especially for React Router and Redux Toolkit.
 Fix any import or usage issues before running the application.

 ## Components